bsna1988/ChatBot/README.md

 - **This is just basic chatbot, you can improve chatbot learning.
 Read [documentation](https://pypi.org/project/ChatterBot/)**
 - **For better Chatbot development you can use Dialogflow.**
 - **Even you can do better chatbot development with this strategy also.
 You just need to train a NLP model in better way.**

+## Questions

+- What is the name of facebook page for Mobility Program ?
+KROK_Exchange

+- What is the adress of KROK UNiversity?
+30-32 Tabirna St, 03113, Kyiv, Ukraine

+- Partner University in Luthiania for Mobility program ?
+Kodolányi János University